-It’s best to have a plan and narrow your focus to a few key areas in the park.
+It’s best to have a plan and narrow your focus to a few key areas.

 Related: Visit all the National Parks in Wyoming

-The experts’ best suggestion for spotting wildlife?
+Our best suggestion for spotting wildlife in any of the national parks?
 Get off the highway.
-Seriously.

 You know you’re at the best spot to see wildlife in Grand Teton National Park when at dusk, the line of cars in the pull-outs belong to Jackson, Wyoming natives and not a rental car company.